broadinstitute/quickboard/docs/beginner_example.md

 ```
 TabA_CG = qbb.ContentGrid(
     header='A Few Plots of data_a',
-    entities=[    # Here we put a list of Panel's or more ContentGrid's to display inside
+    content_list=[    # Here we put a list of Panel's or more ContentGrid's to display inside
         SizeWeightPlot
     ],
     col_wrap=2